How Kids Learn About Race, Stereotypes And Prejudice

 Winkler argued that adults shouldn't ignore or discourage children's questions about race.
 In fact, she pointed to studies that indicate simply encouraging children to be "colorblind," rather than grappling with the complexities of race, can reinforce prejudice and make it harder for people to work against racism in the long run.

 - Race is a social construct, and it differs from one culture to another — for instance, the idea of what "black" means racially varies quite a bit among, say, the United States, United Kingdom, South Africa and Brazil.

 - Many people use terms like "prejudice" and "racism" interchangeably, but social scientists like Winkler make finer distinctions.
 "Categorizing" is a normal process of grouping things according to common characteristics, but it becomes "stereotyping" when one adds cultural presumptions to a given category.
 Stereotyping in turn becomes "prejudice" when one adds the belief that a categorized group's presumed characteristics are superior to another's.
 Prejudice can develop into "racism" when it is combined with group social power and becomes systemic.

 - People tend to rationalize the stereotypes they believe in no matter what they witness.
 When a person see something that confirms a stereotype, they may take that experience as confirmation of their assumptions in a process Winkler calls "generalizing."
 However, when a person sees a contradiction of the stereotype, they may explain it away as an aberration, in a process she calls "exceptionalizing."

-- Infants as young as 3 to 6 months can non-verbally categorize people according to racial characteristics, and children as young as 2 years can use these categories to "reason" about people's behaviors.
-They can also display racial bias as young as 3 years.
+- Infants as young as 3 to 6 months can non-verbally categorize people according to racial characteristics, and children as young as 2 years old can use these categories to "reason" about people's behaviors.
+They can also display racial bias at an age as young as 3 years old.

 - It's developmentally normal for preschoolers to notice and ask about differences in skin color and other characteristics, especially because children 3 to 5 years old are often learning to categorize all kinds of things.